VizardAlpha/Necesse-Translation/README.md

 This means you can search for MISSING_TRANSLATION to find and add them.

 If a translation is the same as english, make sure to add "SAME_TRANSLATION:" before the translation key,
-similar to how it is before missing translation.It is also possible to force this update my clicking the language in game while holding down shift.
+similar to how it is before missing translation.
+It is also possible to force this update my clicking the language in game while holding down shift.